threefoldtecharchive/tfchain_tft_bridge/README.md

-# tft-parity
+# Tfchain TFT bridge

-TFT on a parity chain
+Bridge TFT between a TFchain and the Stellar network.